moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Integration with Declarative Policy

-The system will check if the required permissions are encoded in the JWT token before falling back to the existing `Declarative Policy` framework if necessary.
+The system will check the token's embedded permissions before falling back to the standard `Declarative Policy` checks if necessary:
-This is how the logic would look:

 ```ruby
 module Gitlab